kinza111/PangenePro/README.md

 ctg123 .
 CDS             1201  1500  .  +  0  ID=cds00001;Parent=mRNA00001;Name=edenprotein.1
 ```
 ### Output files
+PangenePro first performs the alignment of queried sequences and the subject proteomes and generates two files: 'Nr_NIs_Accessions.txt' and 'Nr_NIs_PSeqs.faa' for each corresponding genome.
+These files contain the identified and filtered gene family members' accessions and their fasta sequences.
+The domain analysis step generates the .xml files which are further filtered to generate final gene family members files, 'protein_domains_all_x.txt' and 'protein_domains_all_x_filtered_proteins.txt'.
+In the final step, 'Pangenes.txt' file contains the Pangenes clusters and 'gene_sets_summary.csv' contains the classified sets.

 ## Running the Pipeline
 Clone the repository: